basisproject/paper/src/06-means-of-production.md

 While it might seem unfair that some productive assets cost more than others, this is a necessary requirement to handle the diversity of the needs businesses will have.
 Over time, as mortgages are paid off, the prices will trend downward.

+## Subletting

+Regional companies are prohibited from subletting productive assets.
+Only the MoP agency can engage in renting productive assets to companies, and this will be enforced via contract.
+Companies breaking this contract may lose not just their use of the productive asset but their regional privileges.